pgbackrest/pgbackrest/README.md

 * Async archive-get.

-* Database restore.

-* --version param (with with version written into backup.manifest).

 * Threading for archive-get and archive-put.

 * Add configurable sleep to archiver process to reduce ssh connections.

 * Fix bug where .backup files written into old directories can cause the archive process to error.

-* Default restore.conf is written to each backup.
+* Default restore.conf is written to each backup (with everything commented out).

 * Able to set timeout on ssh connection in config file.

-* File->wait() function.
-Waits for a file or directory to exist with configurable retry and timeout.

-* Missing files during backup generate an ERROR in the log - the backup works but this message should probably be suppressed.

 ## required perl modules